Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 When something breaks, your AI assistant becomes your debugging partner.
 Here's how to get the best help:

 **The Error Message Prompt:**
 *"I'm getting this error in the console: `TypeError: Cannot read property 'name' of undefined`.
-Here's the relevant code: `[paste your code snippet]`.
+Here's the relevant code: `[mention your relevant code snippet or files]`.
 Can you help me find the issue?"*

 **The Behavior Problem Prompt:**
 *"When I click the 'Submit' button, it's supposed to submit the form and show a success message.
 But nothing happens when I click it.
 Here's the button code and the submit function.
-Please investigate the issue and fix it."*
+Please investigate the issue and fix it. `[mention your relevant code snippet or files]`"*

 **The Explanation Request:**
 *"Can you explain what this line of JavaScript does: `const user = users.find(u => u.id === userId)`?
 I'm trying to understand why my code isn't working."*